Rabbi David Novak

 Kallah Coordinator, Newsletter editor and Regional Vice President.

-Rabbi Treiser is married to Rachel, a Pinellas County Schools Kindergarten teacher with a Master's Degree in Elementary and Special Education.
+Rabbi Treiser was married to Rachel, a Pinellas County Schools Kindergarten teacher with a Master's Degree in Elementary and Special Education.

-Together they are the proud parents of Elana and Ethan.
+He was the proud father of Elana and Ethan.